Most of the children in the Lebensborn children's homes came from Lebensborn maternity wards, which were located within the German Reich

 reliably proven, as numerous documents were falsified or destroyed.
 This is especially

 the case with children who were abducted by the National Socialists from Eastern Europe.

 Note: The figures are taken from the administrative files.
 Due to the numerical significance, Austria and Norway are listed in the upper diagram.
 Austria was attached to the "Greater German Reich" from 1938.
 In the point "German Reich" the rest of former state territory is summarized.
 It is possible that some abducted children are subsumed here, as individual case reviews in the literature have shown that the children from Eastern Europe were provided with alleged birthplaces in Germany.
-The administrative files give mainly Lebensborn homes (Lebensborn maternity hospitals) as the birthplace.
+The administrative files mainly mention Lebensborn homes (Lebensborn maternity hospitals) as the birthplaces.
 To what extent this was really the respective place of birth of the children, is no longer to be proven.

 Approximately 84% of the children who were housed in the Lebensborn home Sonnenwiese in 1945 were brought here from another Lebensborn facility.
 The exact distribution for homes / places is shown in the lower pie chart for the year 1945.